sail-sg/jax_xc/README.rst

-We hypothesize that the reason for the speed up is that Jax's JIT compiler is able to optimize the functionals (e.g. vectorization, instruction fusion, etc.) better than libxc.
+We hypothesize that the reason for the speed up is that Jax's JIT compiler is able to optimize the functionals (e.g. vectorization, parallel execution, instruction fusion, constant folding for floating points, etc.) better than libxc.

 .. image:: figures/jax_xc_speed.svg